tensorflow/tfjs-converter/README.md

 Check out our working [MobileNet demo](./demo/README.md).

-If your server requests credentials for accessing the model files, you can provide the optional RequestOption params.
+If your server requests credentials for accessing the model files, you can provide the optional RequestOption param.

 ```typesscript
 const model = await loadFrozenModel(MODEL_URL, WEIGHTS_URL, {credentials: 'include'});